numbbo/coco/docs/coco-doc/source/index.rst

 *runtime*
-  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations* conducted on a given problem until a prescribed target value is hit, also referred to as number of *function* evaluations.
+  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations* conducted on a given problem until a prescribed target value is hit, also referred to as number of *function* evaluations or |f|-evaluations.
   Runtime is our central performance measure.

 *suite*
   A test- or benchmark-suite is a collection of problems, typically between